 Workplace communication is an area where millennials can teach managers quite a bit.
 They do have demands which can be a drain on the manager's time, but there are other ways that their preferred communication can save time!

-The Charma platform allows employees and managers to build shared agendas for 1:1 meetings to address concerns and goal management.
+The Charma platform allows employees and managers to build shared agendas for one-on-one meetings to address concerns and goal management.
 Then, use scientifically formulated prompts to kick-off meaningful discussion.
-You can even create a meeting template, so every employee has a similar 1:1 format, keeping things fair and consistent.
+You can even create a meeting template, so every employee has a similar one-on-one format, keeping things fair and consistent.